subhnet/Spotify-2-AppleMusic/README.md

 python3 convertsongs.py yourplaylist.csv
 ```
 (Replace *yourplaylist.csv* by your own filename, the one you got from [Exportify](https://watsonbox.github.io/exportify/)).
 Follow the script prompt, and when asked, paste in each data.
-If your terminal have a paste character limit: please hardcode them.
+If your terminal have a paste character limit: please hardcode them OR put them into separate files named as following: `token.dat`, `media_user_token.dat` and `cookies.dat`.

 ## Limitations & Notes
 ### iTunes StoreFront Region